Fixed Rate Vs. Variable Rate

-The age old “Fixed Rate Vs. Variable Rate” debate rages on as borrowers determine which one makes the most sense.
+The age-old “Fixed Mortgage Rate Vs. Variable Mortgage Rate” debate rages on as borrowers determine which one makes the most sense.
 Generally speaking, we’ve always preferred variable rates, but it ultimately depends on your financial profile and prevailing market conditions.
 The characteristics listed below for each type of mortgage assumes full features and no restrictions.

 Fixed Rate Mortgage

 - A fixed mortgage rate doesn’t change throughout the term, which offers you the peace of mind of knowing that your payment won’t change.

 - You’ll pay the greater of 3 months interest or the interest rate differential (IRD) when you discharge the mortgage.